typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 * Open the service in your browser

 Let's take a look at how these tasks can be scripted by analyzing `install`.
 Feel free to run these commands from your own terminal as well.
-Should you do that, make sure you've `cd`'d into the Chirper repository.
+Should you do that, make sure you've `cd`'d into your clone of the Chirper repository.

 #### Starting up your Minikube